lugia19/Claude-WebExtension-Launcher/README.md

 On first launch, you'll see a crash dialog about the network service.
 This is (likely) because the modified app needs Keychain permission to be granted, given that it uses an ad-hoc signature.
 Just ignore it.

 ### MacOS issues
-MacOS really doesn't like... a bunch of things that I am doing.
-Avoid running it from /Downloads, and if it's still borked, try clearing the quarantine flag with `xattr -cr /path/to/Claude_WebExtension_Launcher.app`
+MacOS REALLY doesn't like apps that aren't notarized (aka, that haven't paid the 99$ apple tax).

+If the app doesn't work, you might need to go to settings and security to let it run, or clear the quarantine flag:
+`xattr -cr /path/to/Claude_WebExtension_Launcher.app`

+Not much I can do.
+I can't afford the subscription, and even if I could, this wouldn't be allowed on the app store.

 ## Installation